Contact Us Terms of Use Privacy & Cookies Statement

 • Hot Spring at Noboribetsu Grand Hotel/Oyster

-You can smell the sulphur pouring out of Noboribetsu's steam vents long before you arrive.
+You can smell the sulfur pouring out of Noboribetsu's steam vents long before you arrive.
 The tiny town's variety of mineral-rich waters and steaming landscape are courtesy of Jigokudani, a volcanic valley (also known as "Hell Valley") about a five-minute walk above the bus stop.
-Jigokudani is a remarkable and otherworldly sight of hissing steam vents and sulphur-rich creeks surrounded by pristine green woodland.
-Back in town, there is a large number of bathing facilities, including private complexes at hotels and ryokans (many accessible to non-guests with day passes), and an indoor public bathhouse.
+Jigokudani is a remarkable and otherworldly sight of hissing steam vents and sulfur-rich creeks surrounded by pristine green woodland.
+Back in town, there is a large number of bathing facilities, including private complexes at hotels and ryokans (many accessible to non-guests with day passes) and an indoor public bathhouse.

 • Kinugawa Onsen